CanyonWind/Single-Path-One-Shot-NAS-MXNet/README.md

 ![alt text](./images/nas-blocks-optimized.gif)

+**11/12/2019 Update:**

+Single Path One Shot NAS author has released [their Supernet Training and Searching codes](https://github.com/megvii-model/SinglePathOneShot).
+The comparison table between the official version and this repo's implementation has been updated.
+Check [here](https://github.com/CanyonWind/Single-Path-One-Shot-NAS-MXNet#comparision-to-the-official-release) for more details.

 **10/09/2019 Update:**

 A searched model **Oneshot-S+**, with the block choices and channel choices searched by this repo's implementation, ShuffleNetV2+ style SE and MobileNetV3 last convolution block design, reaches the **new highest** top-1 & top-5 accuracies with the **new lowest** [Google MicroNet Challenge Σ Normalized Scores](https://micronet-challenge.github.io/scoring_and_submission.html) among other NAS searched or popular handcrafted efficient models.
 Check [here](https://github.com/CanyonWind/oneshot_nas#results) for comparison.